malcprentice/malcprentice.github.io/0-source/Study Skills - learn vocabulary.md

 * If learning vocab is not useful any more:
 ** Just read and [[Study Skills - guess word meanings]] ** Tell me and you are excused this homework.
-** But I will do a test on all list words to check!
+** But I will do a test on ALL 5673 list words to check!

 ## Learn more about words
 __1) One word = many words__